modelop/modelop.github.io/Reference/FastScore CLI/index.md

 ```

-## Managing sensors
+## Managing streams
-<a name="sensor-mgmt"></a>
+<a name="stream"></a>

 ```
+fastscore stream add <stream-name> <descriptor-file>
-fastscore sensor add <sensor-name> [ <sensor-file> ] fastscore sensor show <sensor-name> [ -e ] fastscore sensor list fastscore sensor remove <sensor-name>
+fastscore stream show <stream-name> [ -e ] fastscore stream list fastscore stream remove <stream-name>
 ```

-The `sensor add` command adds a sensor descriptor to FastScore.
-If the
+The `stream add` command adds a stream descriptor to FastScore.
-`<sensor-file>` is omitted, the command reads the standard input.
 The syntax of
-a sensor descriptor is described [here](../../Product Manuals/Sensors/).
+the stream descriptor is explained [here](../../Product Manuals/Stream Descriptors/).

-The `sensor show` prints the sensor descriptor to the standard output.
+The `stream show` prints the stream descriptor to the standard output.
 The `-e`
-(edit) option allows editing the sensor descriptor.
-The edit option spawns an
+(edit) option allows editing the descriptor in-place.
+The edit option
-editor and updates the descriptor after the editor closes.
-The editor name
+spawns an editor and updates the stream descritor when the editor closes.
+The
-is taken from the EDITOR environment variable.
+editor name is taken from the EDITOR environment variable.
 By default, the
 editor name is 'vi'.

-The `sensor list` command shows the list of sensor descriptors known to
+The `stream list` command shows the list of streams known to FastScore.
+The `stream remove`
-FastScore.
-The `sensor remove` command removes the corresponding sensor
+command removes the corresponding stream.
-descriptor.

-Note that the above commands operate on sensor descriptors, not active sensors.
-See `sensor install/uninstall/inspect` commands for more.

 Example:

 ```
-$ fastscore sensor add watchdog-1 <<EOF
+$ fastscore stream add input-1 ./input-stream.json
-{ ... }
-EOF
-$ fastscore sensor list
+$ fastscore stream list
-watchdog
+input-1
-$ fastcore sensor remove watchdog-1
+$ fastcore stream remove input-1
-Sensor removed
 ```

-## Attaching/detaching streams
+### Attaching/detaching streams
-<a name="stream-attach"></a>

 ```
 fastscore stream attach <stream-name> <slot>